Canard (aeronautics): Lift

-In the lifting-canard configuration, the weight of the aircraft is shared between the wing and the canard.
+Where the canard surface contributes lift, the weight of the aircraft is shared between the wing and the canard.
 It has been described as an extreme conventional configuration but with a small highly loaded wing and an enormous lifting tail which enables the centre of mass to be very far aft relative to the front surface.

 A lifting canard generates an upload, in contrast to a conventional aft-tail which sometimes generates negative lift that must be counteracted by extra lift on the main wing.
-As the canard lift adds to the overall lift capability of the aircraft, this may appear to favor the canard layout.
+As the canard lift adds to the overall lift capability of the aircraft, this may appear to favour the canard layout.
 In particular, at takeoff the wing is most heavily loaded and where a conventional tail exerts a downforce worsening the load, a canard exerts an upward force relieving the load.
 This allows a smaller main wing.

-However, the foreplane also creates a downwash which can affect the wing lift distribution unfavorably, so the differences in overall lift and induced drag are not obvious and they depend on the details of the design.
+However, the foreplane also creates a downwash, which may affect the wing lift distribution favourably or unfavourably, so the differences in overall lift and induced drag are not obvious and they depend on the details of the design.

-A danger associated with an insufficiently loaded canard—i.e. when the center of gravity is too far aft—is that when approaching stall, the main wing may stall first.
-This causes the rear of the craft to drop, deepening the stall and sometimes preventing recovery.
-To ensure safe pitch stability in the stall, the canard must stall first, so the wing must always stay below its maximum lift capability.
-Hence, the wing must be larger than otherwise necessary, reducing or even reversing the reduction in size enabled by the canard lift.

-With a lifting-canard type, the main wing must be located further aft of the center of gravity than a conventional wing, and this increases the downward pitching moment caused by the deflection of trailing-edge flaps.
-Highly loaded canards do not have sufficient extra lift available to balance this moment, so lifting-canard aircraft cannot readily be designed with powerful trailing-edge flaps.
+With a lifting canard, the main wing must be located further aft of the centre of gravity than a conventional wing, increasing the downward pitching moment caused by the deflection of its trailing-edge flaps.